top of page

 Credit: Irina Oleinik / World Bank Photo Collection

 How can we consume in ways that do not perpetuate these issues?
-By connecting with the impact our consumer choices around food, transportation, manufactured goods, electronics, and clothing can have on the environment, we can identify where to make changes that do more good.
+By connecting with the impact our purchases of consumables like food, manufactured goods, electronics, and clothing can have on the environment, we can identify which changes to make to contribute to more good practices and less harmful ones.

 Thankfully, there are a lot of organizations working on more environmentally friendly product alternatives and production practices.
 See how you can join them in the movement toward conscious consumerism.